Key Takeaways

 Despite widespread assimilation, members of China’s many ethnic minority groups continue to hold on to some of their cultural traditions.

 Today, most members of China’s non-Han ethnic minority groups have been influenced by Han culture to some extent.
-Some groups, such as the Manchu (满族 Mǎnzú), a group well known as the founders of the Qing dynasty, have almost completely assimilated into Chinese society.
+Some groups, such as the Manchu (满族 Mǎnzú), the founders of the Qing dynasty, have almost completely assimilated into Chinese society.

 Often, members of ethnic minority groups continue to live together in relatively remote areas of the country such as Yunnan and Guizhou.
-Guangxi is also a particularly ethnically diverse province, with many members of ethnic minority groups including the Yao and Zhuang living in rural areas like Longsheng.
+Guangxi is also a particularly ethnically diverse province, with many members of the Yao and Zhuang living in rural areas like Longsheng.

 two Uyghur men, one of whom is holding a little boy, inside a restaurant in China